timjones92/3813ICT-Assignment/README.md

 * with User class attributes

 **Routes**
+* `LoginComponent` route path at root of site, displays only if user is not logged in.
-* `LoginComponent` route which sits at the root path, displays only if user is logged in
+* `GroupComponent` route path at root of site, with outlet, displays only if user is logged in.
+This is the route that shows the currently logged in user the groups and channels they are currently in.
-* `GroupComponent` route
+* `AdminComponent` route path at root of site, with outlet, displays only if user is logged in.
+This is the route that displays forms to add/edit/delete Users, Groups and Channels depending on role of current user.
+* `ChannelComponent` routes to the path `channels/:id` where the id is the `channelID` of the channel selected.
+This route uses sockets to display chat messages for any observer.

+**HTTPClient**
+* `GET` and `POST` HTTPClient calls to call to server routes

 **Arrays**
 * users